Sc4ramouche/bit-cupboard/JavaScript/FRP/Functional Light JS/Ch2_the_nature_of_functions.md

 ## Function Output

 In JavaScript functions actually always return a value.
-There three function have save behaviour:
+There three function have same behaviour:

 ```JavaScript
 function foo() {}